kukuruza/shuffler/README.md

 Practitioners train computer vision models to tackle practical problems, such as detecting vehicles in the autonomous car scenario or find faces in Facebook pictures.
 In order to train a model, researchers either use public datasets of annotated images or collect their own.

+Data come in different formats with with different annotations ([self-driving cars data is a great example](https://medium.com/safety-pool/the-very-first-standard-we-need-for-autonomous-vehicles-449821f08a20).)
+It is hard to bring them to the common denominator.

 In the process of fighting for better performance, a researcher plays with data -- filters some objects out of the training data, changes bounding boxes, manually adds some labels, etc.

 **Shuffler allows to easily play with data** by providing a multipurpose tool to import, modify, visualize, and export annotations for common computer vision tasks.

 ## Functionality